andrewheiss/why-donors-donate/survey/experiment.md

     - Atheist (do not believe in God)
     - Other: _________

 *Q5.11*: Here is a 7-point scale of your prosocial views.
-The scale is arranged from equality (0) to altruism (7).
+The scale is arranged from equality (left) to altruism (right).
 Where would you place yourself on this scale?

-:   Numeric slider
+:   Single answer

     |                 |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |
     | --------------- | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |